Particle acceleration at radiative supernova remnant shocks: Results

 The idea that the radiative phase contributes to the total spectrum is compatible with the fact that all SNR shocks in the radiative phase have not been detected as high-energy particle accelerators (via radio or gamma-ray observations).
-Indeed, in the radiative phase, the shock velocity $v_{\rm sh}$ is rather low (few 100 km/s), and thus the available ram pressure ($\rho v_{\rm sh}^2$) is substantially smaller than in the FE or ST phase, thus, at any given time, the instantaneous amount of particle accelerated is substantially smaller than in the FE or ST phase, and the associated emission from non-thermal particles are below telescopes sensitivities.
-In the approach adopted here, Type Ia SNR shocks can contribute up to typically $\sim 200$ kyr, leading to a typical shock radius of $r_{\rm sh}\sim 35$ pc.
-This suggests that very low-velocity SNRs expand in the ISM and have not been detected through multi-wavelength observations.
-This is somewhat expected in the sense that in addition to the decrease of the ram pressure $\propto v_{\rm sh}^{-10/7}$ and thus of the typical energy density of accelerated particles at the shock, the angular extension of such low velocity evolved shocks would make their detection highly challenging.
+Indeed, in the radiative phase, the shock velocity, $v_{\rm sh}$, is rather low (few 100 km/s), and thus the available ram pressure ($\rho v_{\rm sh}^2$) is substantially smaller than in the FE or ST phase; thus, at any given time, the instantaneous amount of particle accelerated is substantially smaller than in the FE or ST phase, and the associated emission from nonthermal particles is below telescopes' sensitivities.
+In the approach adopted here, Type Ia SNR shocks can typically contribute up to $\sim 200$ kyr, leading to a typical shock radius of $r_{\rm sh}\sim 35$ pc.
+This suggests that very low-velocity SNRs expand in the ISM and have not been detected through multiwavelength observations.
+This is somewhat expected in the sense that in addition to the decrease in the ram pressure, $\propto v_{\rm sh}^{-10/7}$, and thus of the typical energy density of accelerated particles at the shock, the angular extension of such low-velocity evolved shocks would make their detection highly challenging.

 The Galactic SN rate is often claimed to be $\sim 3$/century (with values estimated from various methods found between $\approx 2.5/$century and $\approx 5.7/$century ~\citep{strom1994,tammann1994,smartt2009,adams2013}).
-As discussed above, the lifetime of SNRs can vary substantially from one SN to the other, but typically, if the end of the radiative phase happens at $\sim 100$ kyr, this means that currently there should be $\sim 3000$ SNR in the Galaxy, when radio surveys have so far revealed $\approx 310$ SNRs~\citep{green2025}, suggesting that 90 \% of the Galactic SNRs would remain undetected.
-Those would a priori be the oldest, radiative, most extended SNRs.
+As was discussed above, the lifetime of SNRs can vary substantially from one SN to the other, but typically, if the end of the radiative phase happens at $\sim 100$ kyr, this means that currently there should be $\sim 3000$ SNR in the Galaxy, when radio surveys have so far revealed $\approx 310$ SNRs~\citep{green2025}, suggesting that 90 \% of the Galactic SNRs would remain undetected.
+Those would a priori be the oldest, radiative, and most extended SNRs.